 April 3, 1992.
-At 1:40 of the first round, Jones Jr. pawed a jab to Serwano's chest then followed with a hard over-hand right smashing into Serwano's temple.
+At 1:40 of the first round, Jones Jr. pawed a jab at Serwano's chest, then followed with a hard overhand right, smashing into Serwano's temple.
 Serwano crashed to the canvas.
-He was spazzing out on the floor, mouth open, and his eyes rolling to the back of his head.
-Looked like he was literally dying.
-Scary to see.
+He was spasming out on the floor, mouth open, and his eyes rolling to the back of his head.
+It looked like he was literally dying.
+It was scary to see.

 October 18, 1991.
-28 seconds into the fifth round Mercer hurt Morrison with a right that sent Morrison into ropes.
-While dazed and caging up defensively Morrison gets hit with a left hook that really hurts him.
-Then Mercer lands two hard rights that knocks Morrison out.
-Even though Morrison was unconscious he was still being held up by the ropes.
+28 seconds into the fifth round, Mercer hurt Morrison with a right that sent Morrison into the ropes.
+While dazed and caging up defensively, Morrison was hit with a left hook that really hurt him.
+Then Mercer landed two hard rights that knocked Morrison out.
+Even though Morrison was unconscious, he was still being held up by the ropes.
 While unconscious with his hands down at his sides, the idiot referee allowed Mercer to land numerous hard blows on Morrison before he finally crumbled to the canvas.

 May 2, 2009.
-After being nailed by numerous right hooks and dropped twice from Pacquiao in the first round, Hatton was knocked out cold from a Pacquiao left in round two with just a second left in the round.
-Pacquiao fainted the right hook then shot his left crashing flush on Hatton's chin.
+After being nailed by numerous right hooks and dropped twice by Pacquiao in the first round, Hatton was knocked out cold from a Pacquiao left in round two with just a second left in the round.
+Pacquiao feinted the right hook, then shot his left, crashing flush on Hatton's chin.
 Hatton was out before he hit the floor.
-He laid unconscious for several minutes before coming to.
+He lay unconscious for several minutes before coming to.

 October 17, 2009.
-At 2:54 of the last round, Abraham cracked Taylor with a one-two that split Taylor's gloves nailing him on the chin sending him straight back and out.
-The way he dropped and disturbing noise Taylor was making while unconscious was scary.
-Actually that knockout almost killed Taylor.
+At 2:54 of the last round, Abraham cracked Taylor with a one-two that split Taylor's gloves, nailing him on the chin, sending him straight back and out.
+The way he dropped and the disturbing noise Taylor was making while unconscious was scary.
+Actually, that knockout almost killed Taylor.
 He was hospitalized for a severe concussion and bleeding of the brain.
 Many, including myself, think that knockout severely and permanently damaged Taylor mentally.

 May 19, 2012.
-17 seconds into the fourth round both fighters simultaneously exchange left hooks with Kessler landing first and flush on Green's chin.
-Kessler threw his hook while rolling to his left while Green threw his flat-footed.
-Green crashed to the canvas out stiff with his head awkwardly spun to the side.
+17 seconds into the fourth round, both fighters simultaneously exchanged left hooks with Kessler landing first and flush on Green's chin.
+Kessler threw his hook while rolling to his left, while Green threw his flat-footed.
+Green crashed to the canvas, out stiff, with his head awkwardly spun to the side.

 November 20, 2010.
-Martinez caught Williams, who was known to have an iron chin, with a haymaker over-hand left as Willams was coming forward that instantly knock him out.
-Williams toppled over face first in slow motion.
-After crashing down on the canvas, he laid there unconscious with his eyes open and motionless for several minutes.
+Martinez caught Williams, who was known to have an iron chin, with a haymaker overhand left as Williams was coming forward, that instantly knocked him out.
+Williams toppled over face-first in slow motion.
+After crashing down on the canvas, he lay there unconscious with his eyes open and motionless for several minutes.
 The knockout came at 1:10 of the second round.

 September 25, 2004.
-After pummeling Jones Jr. against the ropes for 8 rounds, Johnson cracked Jones 49 seconds into the ninth round with a basic one- two that sent Jones down and out.
-Johnson's right caught Jones behind his left ear instantly knocking him unconscious.
+After pummeling Jones Jr. against the ropes for 8 rounds, Johnson cracked Jones 49 seconds into the ninth round with a basic one-two that sent Jones down and out.
+Johnson's right caught Jones behind his left ear, instantly knocking him unconscious.
 Jones hit the floor hard with his head bouncing off the canvas.
-He laid unconscious for several minutes.
+He lay unconscious for several minutes.

 December 8, 2012.
-On their fourth fight against one another, Marquez caught Pacquiao with a perfect counter right hand as Pacquiao recklessly charged in.
-Towards the end of the sixth round Pacquiao seemed to have Marquez hurt and in a bit of trouble when Marquez landed the well placed counter (his trademark).
-With Pacquiao's momentum coming forward, the punch was quite an impact.
+In their fourth fight against one another, Marquez caught Pacquiao with a perfect counter right hand as Pacquiao recklessly charged in.
+Towards the end of the sixth round, Pacquiao seemed to have Marquez hurt and in a bit of trouble when Marquez landed the well-placed counter (his trademark).
+With Pacquiao's momentum coming forward, the punch had quite an impact.
 It snapped Pacquiao's head back with his hair flailing all over the place as he fell forward on his face.
 The impact of the punch was so hard Pacquiao's hair stood straight up on contact.
-Pacquiao laid face down unconscious drooling on the canvas.
+Pacquiao lay face down unconscious, drooling on the canvas.
 The knockout came right at the bell in the sixth round.

 January 22, 1988.
 After knocking old Larry Holmes down two times in the fourth round, Tyson finished him with a right to the jaw while Holmes was dazed against the ropes.
-Holmes crashed to the canvas, eyes closed with his arms lying straight out (like a crucifix).
+Holmes crashed to the canvas, eyes closed, with his arms lying straight out (like a crucifix).
 When I saw this fight at eleven years old, I thought Tyson may have killed him.
-What really made this knockout, well just the fight in general, scary is Holmes was 38 (which is considered old in boxing) and coming out of a two year retirement to fight Tyson.
+What really made this knockout, well, just the fight in general, scary, is Holmes was 38 (which is considered old in boxing) and coming out of a two-year retirement to fight Tyson.
 He also lost his two previous fights before retiring.
-Coming back from back to back loses and two years out of the ring at 38 to fight a young 21 year old fast powerful beast like Tyson?...yeah I was scared for Larry.
+Coming back from back-to-back losses and two years out of the ring at 38 to fight a young, 21-year-old, fast, powerful beast like Tyson?...yeah, I was scared for Larry.

 With Norton leaned over in the corner, Cooney hit him with about 20 undefended power punches before the fight was stopped.